braidn/old-git-wiki-pages/JsArrays.markdown

 * access to both `.pop` and `.push` methods just like ruby.
 * `.splits` and `.joins` work much like ruby as well
 * `.slice(startNumber, endNumber)` will extract the words.
+  * also used to copy an array from one variable to another
+    * if done with simple `=` it is a pointer, not a copy

 ###Looping